kalanzun/red_lenlab/notes.md

 ### Data flow

 A DMA channel reads data from the ADC and the ADC component appends it to an ADCQueue.
 The DataHandler reads ADCQueue in the main context and copies the data to a DataQueue.
 It may apply compression.
 USB reads the DataQueue and starts a DMA transfer for each event.

+## Testing

+A component produces know test data and fills the ADC queue with it.
+DataHandler processes the data.
+Another component reads the DataQueue with higher priority than the USBDevice.
+It test the data.

+Test runs for a fixed time, is started by command handler, and sends back a result through reply handler.